deltaDNA/tutorial-chilliconnect/README.md

 # Client based event collection
-Most of the gameplay events that you generate will originate from the game client, as the player does things you want to record.
+Most of the gameplay events that you generate will originate from the game client, as the player does things in the game that you want to record.
 Examples of client side events would include the player levelling up, completing a mission etc..

 These events are recorded on the game client, cached locally and uploaded to deltaDNA automatically by the SDK at regular 1 minute intervals.